recleun/pmgr/docs/usage.md

 There are some types of data that you can use, some of them are notes and tasks:
 - Note: A piece of text, can be like a reminder, or something to consider for the group.
 - Task: A field like a checkbox, you can set it as complete/incomplete, it also contains text about the task itself.
+More on tasks can be found [here](tasks.md).

 ### Adding Data